aronaNg/asa-website/README.md

 💡 Install dependencies : composer install

+💡 Configure your .env file according to the database you are using.
+   Hint: the line starts with #DATABASE.
+Uncomment the one you are using.

 💡 Create database : php bin/console doctrine:database:create OR php bin/console d:d:c

 💡 Use fixtures or faker : php bin/console doctrine:fixtures:load OR php bin/console d:f:l

-💡 Do database migrationss with this 2 commands
+💡 Do database migrations with this 2 commands

     1- php bin/console make:migrations